Agoric/documentation/main/ertp/api/issuer.md

 The optional `amountMathKind` specifies the kind of math to use with the digital assets.
 Each implements all of the same set of API methods (i.e. `amountMath` methods are polymorphic).
-We recommend you import the `MathKind` values from `@agoric/ERTP` instead of making the strings yourself.
+We recommend you import and use the `MathKind` values from `@agoric/ERTP` instead of using strings.
 - `MathKind.NAT` (`nat`): Used with fungible assets. `amount` values are natural numbers (non-negative integers).
 Default value.
 - `MathKind.STRING_SET` (`strSet`): Used with non-fungible assets. `amount` values are strings.
 - `MathKind.SET` (`set`): Used with non-fungible assets. `amount` values are objects or records with multiple properties.